martin-prillard/ml-cheat-sheet/README.md

 ### Instructions :
 - maximum size : TODO
 - in English
 - only basic LaTeX package

 ### To contribute :
-- 1. please contact me if you are not in the list bellow to become a contributor
-- 2. clone the repository
+- 1. clone the repository
+- 2. create your branch using the following format : [your github username]-[the task you are doing], for instance : *jeandupont-nearestneighbors*
 - 3. update the Todo list with your task : https://trello.com/b/fWEVqSMA/ml-cheat-sheet
-- 3. copy and paste the cheat sheet template
+- 3. copy and paste the cheat sheet template into your branch
-- 4. edit and push your work
+- 4. edit and push your work to your branch
-- 5. enjoy !
+- 5. Open a pull request
+- 6. Wait for a reviewer to review your pull request
+- 7. If your pull request is accepted, your branch will be merged into the master branch.
+- 8. Enjoy your new fame for contributing :) !

 ### Contributors :
 - François Blas